EdoardoCostantini/mi-hd/notes/methods.md

 	* Limitations:
 		* number of iterations as for DURR
 		* find an efficient crossvalidation for elastic net
+		* weakness: when using this method it might happen that p > n variables are selected making the apporach fail.
 	* Packages: none, R function to perform imputation is operational

 * **Bayesian LASSO** following Zhao Long 2016;